top of page

 The new center’s design pays tribute to the historic barn that stood on the site for more than 100 years.
 ClearWater Conservancy initially explored reusing the original barn’s timber frame.
 However, after careful evaluation, the wood was determined to be unsalvageable for use in the frame.
 Instead, the new structure honors that legacy by maintaining the same footprint and post placements as the original barn.
 The wood will be used to preserve its legacy furthermore by creatively integrating salvaged and repurposed materials.

 “Our goal isn’t to recreate history, but to capture the character of the original space – acknowledging its history while showing respect for the barn that once stood here,” said Allen Kachel, senior associate at Bohlin Cywinski Jackson.
+Bohlin Cywinski Jackson is an architecture practice of five studios across the country focused on designing places that inspire connection and wonder.
+They have worked with us to understand the nature of our unique circumstance—the people, place, and materials that inform each design—to help translate our community’s collective aspirations.

 Mass timber is central to the new building’s design, reinforcing ClearWater Conservancy’s commitment to sustainability while creating a warm, natural space for environmental education, exploration, stewardship, and community connection.
 Known for its reduced environmental footprint and aesthetic appeal, mass timber reflects an innovative approach to conservation-minded construction.